mjsommer/acts_as_versioned/README.md

       #...
     end

-The last step in preparing this model to be versioned is to create a migration.
+Next we need to create a migration to setup our versioning tables:

     bundle exec rails generate migration AddVersioningToMyModel